Farrah Abraham Says That Her Ideal Man Is A ‘Clone Of Me’

 It is unclear whether or not Abraham will go on a second date with the mystery man or not.
 Most recently, Abraham made headlines for her reaction to news that Sarah Palin’s daughter, Bristol Palin, would be replacing her on Teen Mom OG.

 “Who cares!
 Sorry I’m dealing with a family loss right now.
-I don’t care as there’s no replacement for me, as we all know,” Abraham said when she was asked about her Palin.
+I don’t care as there’s no replacement for me, as we all know,” Abraham said when she was asked about Palin.

-Teen Mom OG is expected to air sometime this Fall.
+Teen Mom OG is expected to air sometime this fall.